Intellectual-Activities/Roblox-stream-proof-ESP/README.md

 The Lua script collects player data and writes it to a file.

-The external application reads that data and renders the ESP through an external overlay.
+The visual overlay reads that data and renders the ESP through an external overlay.

 ## Usage

-1. Run the external application
+1. Run the visual overlay.exe
 2. Select your current executors workspace folder.
 3. Execute the Lua data collector.